squishedfox/squishedfox-com/_docs/education/CompTIA/Network+/Study Guide/Chapter 2.md

 Summary: Combines packets into bytes and bytes into frames, access to media using MAC addresses, and performs error detection, not correction

+- Responsabilities:
+  - Formats messages into pieces called data frames which have a header attached which links the source and destination MAC addresses.
+  - Responsabile for fingerprinting devices on a network

 ### Layer 3 Network Layer

 - Examples: Routing